 Last week, dividend growth of ‘The List’ remained the same and has increased by +8.3% YTD (income).

-Last week, price return of ‘The List’ was down with a return of +1.5% YTD (capital).
+Last week, ‘The List’ ‘s price return was up, with a +2.5% YTD (capital).

-Even though prices may fluctuate the dependable growth in our income does not.
+Even though prices may fluctuate, the dependable growth in our income does not.
 Stay the course.
 You will be happy you did.

-Last week’s best performers on ‘The List’ were Telus (T-T), up +0.46%; Canadian National Railway (CNR-T), up +0.37%; and Thomson Reuters (TRI-N), up +0.29%.
+Last week’s best performers on ‘The List’ were Canadian Tire (CTC-A-T), up +3.24%; Stantec Inc. (STN-T), up +3.04%; and Thomson Reuters (TRI-N), up +2.78%.

 SYMBOL COMPANY YLD PRICE YTD % DIV YTD % STREAK